prestsoftware/prest/docs/src/models/fc.rst

 .. tip::
-     Prest |version| supports only a **Pass/Fail** test for this model, with the corresponding output being "0" and ">0", respectively.
+     Prest currently supports only a **Pass/Fail** test for this model, with the output being "0" and ">0", respectively.